About journeys

 You can rename the activate node.

-You can configure a single activation node to send to multiple destinations at once, and this is generally recommended for simplicity and efficiency.
+You can configure a single activation node to send to multiple destinations at once, and this is recommended for simplicity and efficiency.

 Note